OmriFialkov/flask-catexer-app-actions/README.md

    Once the Docker image is successfully built, it is pushed to Docker Hub, a public cloud container registry.
 Storing the image in Docker Hub will allow pulling it later on.
 Each flow run has a different github run-number used to tag the image that is pushed on every run.
 This way its easy to pull the image later by specifying its version, enabling stable version - management.

 4. **Testing with Docker Compose**
    Before deploying to the production environment, a local test is executed using Docker Compose.
 This ensures that the containerized application runs as expected with no critical errors - before being deployed to the Kubernetes cluster.
-The test includes a curl to the flask app in order to verify the application is running correctly, sending a HTTP request to the app exposed port, 5000.
+The test includes a curl to the flask app in order to verify the application is running correctly, sending a HTTP request to the app exposed port, 5000. to verify that the updated code doesn’t break the application's functionality.

 5. **Updating the Helm Chart**
    After passing the test phase, the pipeline then uses Helm, a package manager for Kubernetes.
 Helm defines the application's infrastructure and configuration settings that will be deployed to the cluster as kubernetes manifests.
 Before packing, the github run-number, that is the same number in which the updated docker image is tagged - is inserted to the chart to ensure that later this image will be used to install/upgrade the helm release.
 The updated chart is packed and pushed to github pages helm repository.
 This step ensures that the latest updated chart is always available to install for deployment.